o0ragman0o/LibCLL/readme.md

 }
 ```

-Note that this library passes struct parameters by reference rather than copying through memory.
-This requires that all library functions be internal and so are included in the calling contract's bytecode at compile time rather than the contract calling to a predeployed instance upon the blockchain using `DELEGATECALL`.
+Note that this library uses internal functions only which are compiled into the calling contracts bytecode.
+No deployment or linking is required.
+This was found to be more efficient as the library bytecode itself compiles to a smaller size than the byte code used to call it if it was external.
+Being internal also yeilds greater gas efficiency.

 ##Storage Structures